Mudrooroo: Other activities

+Recognition and awards

+Mudrooroo won the FAW Patricia Weickhardt Award to an Aboriginal Writer in 1979.

+He was appointed writer-in-residence at Murdoch University in Perth in 1982.

 Controversy over Aboriginality

+Johnson changed his name to Mudrooroo around the time of the Australian Bicentenary (1988).
+He was also known as Mudrooroo Narogin and Mudrooroo Nyoongah, as well as Narogin, after the Indigenous spelling for his place of birth, and Nyoongah, after the name of the people from whom he claimed descent.
+Mudrooroo means paperbark in the Bibbulmun language group spoken by the Noongar.

 In early 1996, a member of the Nyoongah community questioning Mudrooroo's Aboriginality approached journalist Victoria Laurie.
 Informed that Mudrooroo's oldest sister, Betty Polglaze, had conducted genealogical research in 1992 that traced some (although not all) of her family back five generations, Laurie contacted Polglaze.
 Polglaze, who identified as a white person, told Laurie that she could find no trace of Aboriginal ancestry in the family.
-Laurie subsequently wrote an article for her newspaper titled Identity Crisis sparking a scandal that received nationwide media coverage in 1996/97.
+Laurie subsequently wrote an article for her newspaper, The Australian, titled Identity Crisis sparking a scandal that received nationwide media coverage in 1996/97.

 A request by the Nyoongah community to substantiate his claimed kinship to the Kickett family was not acknowledged because he was overseas and then in the process of relocating interstate.
 On 27 July 1996 the Nyoongah elders released a public statement: "The Kickett family rejects Colin Johnson's claim to his Aboriginality and any kinship ties to the family".

 Mudrooroo's prior statements about Indigenous writers such as Sally Morgan, whom he excluded from his definition of Aboriginality, did not assist his cause.
-He had said of Morgan's book My Place that it made Aboriginality acceptable so long as you were "young, gifted and not very black."
-Mudrooroo's writings had placed emphasis on kinship and family links as key features of Aboriginal identity.
-His rejection of his biological family deeply offended some in the Aboriginal community.
+He had said of Morgan's book My Place that it made Aboriginality acceptable so long as you were "young, gifted and not very black".
+In addition, Mudrooroo's writings had placed emphasis on kinship and family links as key features of Aboriginal identity, and his rejection of his biological family deeply offended some in the Aboriginal community.